 'Certain characteristics' in clause 32 of Annex 13

-The 'certain characteristics' in clause 32 of Annex 13 of the PIC/S Guide to Good Manufacturing Practice for medicinal products refers to non-commercial clinical trials performed by researchers without the participation of the pharmaceutical industry.
-These trials are usually performed with registered (or listed) products that are obtained from the market for use in a clinical trial.
+The 'certain characteristics' in clause 32 of Annex 13 of the PIC/S Guide to GMP for medicinal products refers to non-commercial clinical trials performed by researchers without the participation of the pharmaceutical industry.
 The requirements in this clause relate to the way these products are to be labelled.

 The Department of Health and Aged Care acknowledges First Nations peoples as the Traditional Owners of Country throughout Australia, and their continuing connection to land, sea and community.
 We pay our respects to them and their cultures, and to all Elders both past and present.